Prisjakt/feed-specification/docs/e-commerce-integrations.md

-# Integrations with Prisjakt
+# E-commerce Integrations

-This page offers a guide for integrating your e-commerce platform with Prisjakt.
+This page offers a guide for integrating your web shop with Prisjakt.
 By using the Prisjakt feed or Google Feed format, you can effectively showcase your products to a broader audience.

 ## Understanding Prisjakt Integration

-Prisjakt, known for its extensive product listings and comparison features, allows customers to find the best deals across various online retailers.
+Prisjakt, known for its extensive product listings, allows customers to find the best deals across various online retailers.
 By integrating your product feed into Prisjakt, your can:

 - **Increase Visibility**: Gain exposure to a wider customer base actively comparing prices.
 - **Competitive Analysis**: Get insights into popularity and price trends for popular products.